richgel999/ufo_data/README.md

 ## Event 36
 Date: 11/29/1929
 Description: Richard E. Byrd and his companions would become the first to fly over the South Pole.
-The flight took 19hrs to fly from Little America to the Pole and return.
+The flight took 19 hours to fly from Little America to the Pole and return.
 Type: historical event
 Reference: [link](https://captainantarctica.com.au/exploration/admiral-byrd/)
 Location: Antartica